edk2-docs/edk-ii-meta-data-common-ebnf-syntax-specification/1_Introduction.md

 This document is intended for the EDK II Developers responsible for creating and editing EDK II Tools and the EDK II Module Information (INF), Package Declaration (DEC), Platform Description (DSC) and Flash Definition (FDF) meta-data files.
-This document provides EBNF and ABNF syntax for common elements used by the EDK II meta-data file specifications.
+This document provides EBNF syntax for common elements used by the EDK II meta-data file specifications.